douglasgreen/outlines/computing/programming_languages/javascript.md

 ## Basic Syntax and Structure

 JavaScript is a versatile and widely-used programming language primarily for web development.
 Understanding its basic syntax and structure is key to effective programming.
-Here\'s an overview of the topics you mentioned:
+Here's an overview of the topics you mentioned:

 ### 1. Variables and Data Types